mhallin79/lillen/guides/fridge.md

 ### LPG gas
 Use LPG gas if there is no access to external power.

+> **Please note!** If using LPG gas, it can take up to **20 minutes** before the fridge turns on.
+>
+> The refrigerator must be level and will not operate if not parked on a flat surface.

 ### 12V electricity
 12v will only operate whilst driving.